SRJC-Computer-Science-Club/Club-Website-2020/README.md

 ```
 #### Note:
 ```
-the changes sometimes will not populate emiditly,
+the changes sometimes will not populate immediately,

 it take time for github to push the changes to the website.
 ```